-Using 2nd generation 3D tri-gate transistors, the 14 nm technology delivers industry-leading performance, power, density, and cost per transistor, and will be used to manufacture a wide range of products, from high performance to low power.
+Using 2nd generation 3D tri-gate transistors, the 14 nm technology delivers incredible performance, power, density, and cost per transistor, and is used to manufacture a wide range of products, from high performance to low power.

 Intel’s 14 nm process and lead system-on-a-chip (SoC) product are now qualified and in volume production, with fabs in Oregon (2014), Arizona (2014), and Ireland (2015).